Lewisham: History

 Lewisham Cricket Club was one of the most prestigious London sides during the Victorian era.
 From 1864 they played at Lewisham Cricket Ground, which lay north of Ladywell Road, until its closure later in the 19th century.
 Lewisham Swimming Club was also very successful, with several of its members representing England at water polo and other gymkhana events.
 During the First World War, Lewisham Hospital's infirmary became the Lewisham Military Hospital, and during the Second World War the hospital was hit by a V-1 flying bomb, which destroyed two wards, injured 70 people and killed one nurse.

 Lewisham is also the site of one of the worst disasters on the British railway network in the 20th century.
 On 4 December 1957 a crowded steam-hauled passenger express headed for the Kent coast overran signals at danger in thick fog near St Johns station and crashed into a stationary electric train for the Hayes branch line.
 The force of the impact brought down an overhead railway bridge onto the wreckage below.
 An electric multiple unit about to cross the bridge towards Nunhead managed to pull up in time.
 Ninety passengers and crew died in the accident.

+In 1969, Lewisham was identified in the Greater London Council's Greater London Development Plan as one of the top tier Major Strategic Centres.
+However, the Major Strategic Centres were identified based on their exiting retail trade turnover and their relationship with the Primary Road Network was mostly coincidental in that only some of them coincided with the primary network.

 In 1977, the Battle of Lewisham saw 500 members of the National Front, who were attempting to march through the area, and their police escort, attacked by more than 4000 counter-demonstrators.

 The Docklands Light Railway was extended to Lewisham in 1999.
 Molesworth Street widened to create a bypass around the shopping area as part of the "Lewisham 2000" project, including sculptures by John Maine.
 This saw the demolition of the 1932 art deco Lewisham Odeon which had also provided a live music venue hosting artists from Johnny Cash to the Rolling Stones.

 The 2010s and early 2020s saw the construction of many high-rise residential buildings around Loampit Vale and Molesworth Street.
 The former roundabout by Lewisham station was replaced with an "H" junction to release land for further private development.
 This was to be supported by the cancelled Bakerloo Line extension to Lewisham.

 In 2013 the Glass Mill Leisure Centre opened opposite Lewisham station with its façade defined by a large scale embedded kinetic artwork "Razzle Dazzle Boogie Woogie" by the artist Phil Coy.
 The project was awarded the Best Built Project – Community Scale Scheme in the London Planning Awards 2013/14.